 About The Author

 With more than a dozen years of experience in promoting wellness, Medical Director of Child Wellness Stephanie Walsh, MD, is a leader in the field.
 A board-certified pediatrician and diplomate of the American Board of Obesity Medicine, Dr. Walsh played an instrumental role in establishing the Children’s Strong4Life movement.
-As a working mom with three boys, ages 18, 16 and 14, Dr. Walsh knows the real challenges of parenting, and it’s her personal mission to help Georgia families become healthier and happier.Bio
+Dr. Walsh continues to support Strong4Life programming and content while seeing patients and families in the Strong4Life Clinic.Bio